96boards/website/_posts/2018/10/CryptocurrencyRegisterPart1.md

 # Conclusion

 We are working on understanding more about the world of cryptocurrency, and we can build a well-designed product.
-Next week¡¯s blog will further detail our technical plans.
+Next week 1 blog will further detail our technical plans.